Quarkal-AI/simpliml/README.md

 ---

 Thank you for choosing SimpliML!
-We hope you find it valuable in your machine learning journey.
+We hope you find it valuable in your machine-learning journey.
 If you have any questions or feedback, please don't hesitate to reach out at [support@simpliml.com](mailto:support@simpliml.com).